Dynamical symmetries of supersymmetric oscillators: Other models

-Thereafter, following Eq. (\ref{can_pq}), we perform another set of canonical transformations for which Eq. (\ref{PUH1}) becomes \(H = i (a P_1 X_1 + b P_2 X_2)\).
-We label this as \(H_B\), i.e. \(H_B := i (a P_1 X_1 + b P_2 X_2)\).
+Thereafter, following Eq. (\ref{can_pq}), we perform another set of canonical transformations, namely, under which Eq. (\ref{PUH1}) becomes \(H = i (a P_1 X_1 + b P_2 X_2)\).
+We label this as \(H_{\rm B}\), i.e., \(H_{\rm B} = i (a P_1 X_1 + b P_2 X_2)\).
 We are now in a position to suggest supersymmetric generalizations of the Pais-Uhlenbeck oscillator.
-We describe two possible schemes below. \\
+We describe two possibilities as follows: \\